Our Background

 • Agne Zasinaite, Secretary -elected 2021, Secretary since 2022, Staffing Sub-Committee Member

-• Gillian Anderson – elected 2021, Audit & Risk Sub-Committee Member
+• Gillian Anderson – elected 2021, Audit & Risk and Staffing Sub-Committee Member

 • Kenneth Greenshields – elected 2020